Members of English for Action's Language for Change project

 Our current priorities

-In 2024, we are working on priority areas which include housing (Homes for Health), strategic influencing (Partnerships for Health) and nature and the environment (Nature for Health).
+We are currently working on six priority areas.
 These and future priorities will evolve and change over time based on what communities tell us they need.

 Advice for Health

-Advice for Health will fund organisations supporting local people who are experiencing financial and social disadvantage, marginalisation and discrimination and are not able to access advice services because they feel overwhelmed.
+Advice for Health is funding organisations supporting local people who are experiencing financial and social disadvantage, marginalisation and discrimination and are not able to access advice services because they feel overwhelmed.
 By supporting people to feel less overwhelmed and to access advice, the funding aims to see improvements in people’s mental and/or physical health.
-Advice for Health was open to stage one applications from 22 May 2024 to 19 June.
+Advice for Health was open to stage one applications in May/June 2024 and five projects were awarded funding in September/October 2024.
+We will be publishing more information about the funded projects in early 2025.
 Find out more about Advice for Health.

 Homes for Health